SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 ```

 ### Fitting parameters
 We are now able to fit our model to the data.
 First, we create a `PEtabODEProblem`.
-Here, we use `petab_problem` as the only input, but it is also possible to set various [numeric solver and automatic differentiation option](@ref petab_simulation_conditions) (such as method or tolerance).
+Here, we use `petab_model` as the only input, but it is also possible to set various [numeric solver and automatic differentiation option](@ref petab_simulation_conditions) (such as method or tolerance).
 ```petab1
 petab_problem = PEtabODEProblem(petab_model)
 nothing # hide